Our Focuses|Sustainable Supply Chain|Supply Chain Composition and Management Framework

 Social | RBA Social Responsibilities | 100% |

-To foster sustainable collaboration with suppliers in product/technical services, management, and operations, Winbond compiled 151 improvement suggestions from 31 audits conducted in 2023.
+To foster sustainable collaboration with suppliers in product/technical services, management, and operations, Winbond compiled 146 improvement suggestions from 63 audits conducted in 2024.
 Suggestions include process control, environmental health and safety management, supplier management, quality management, and management systems.
 Through proactive engagement with the Winbond supplier audit team, suppliers proactively identified potential risks in their daily operations, thereby implementing preventive measures to meet audit requirements and effectively enhanced their sustainability capabilities.
-Specifically, the results of suppliers' sustainable due diligence will be officially included in the on-site audit and upgraded formal ones to a sustainability audit.

 Items | Improvement Items | Winbond responses |